-Companies need to gather data on their operations to be proactive.
-Knowing the number of units each production run needs to be manufacturing allows your factory to forecast its production.
-Having clear sales figures is an excellent start, but tracking a product from the raw material until it leaves the factory warehouse is better.
+Companies need to gather data on their operations and smart automation technologies to be proactive.
+Knowing the number of units each production run needs to manufacture allows your factory to forecast its production.
+Having precise sales figures is an excellent start, but tracking a product from the raw material until it leaves the factory warehouse is better.

-Building a strong planning department will streamline factory operations and incorporate a sense of leadership, enabling more proactive decisions.
-Armed with the right data, you can plan your purchases more effectively and minimize warehouse space and downtime.
+Building a solid planning department will streamline factory operations and incorporate a sense of leadership, enabling more proactive decisions.
+Armed with the correct data, you can plan your purchases more effectively and minimize warehouse space and downtime.

-Adopting and consistently utilising preventive maintenance for all existing machinery is the basis for successful automation implementation.
-If a factory does not properly maintain its manually operated machinery, it will not be able to use more advanced automation machinery effectively.
+Adopting and consistently utilising preventive maintenance for all existing machinery is the basis for successful automation and smart manufacturing implementation.
+If a factory does not properly maintain its manually operated machinery, it will not be able to use more advanced automation machinery and smart manufacturing technology effectively.

 When discussing maintenance for machinery, Renaud said

 Automated machines have many points of failure and the factories don't have the means to effectively prevent or fix them.
 The breakdowns are often long and far more costlier than manually-operated machinery.

 You may think it seems simple and wonder, "Why don’t Chinese factories do that now?".
 Again, it boils down to an issue with the mentality.
 Many factory owners and managers we have spoken with do not want to spend money on anything that does not immediately put money in their pockets.
 Proactive maintenance and starting a planning department for smart manufacturing systems do not produce immediate results.